sapiensoup/sapiensoup.com/_posts/2017-07-31-brain-on-psychedelic-drugs.md

 layout: post
 title:  "Your Brain on Psychedelic Drugs"
 author: marlene
-description: "What psychedelic drugs do in the brain is unique and rather complicated unless you are a neuroscientist.
+description: "What is it about psychedelics that has the power to change lives for the better?
+The answer might lie in the unique ways that psychedelics interact with the brain.
 Sapiensoup breaks it down in an entertaining way that's easy to understand."
 facebook:
    image: /images/brain-on-psychedelic-drugs/self-reflected-gregadunn.jpg
 twitter: